nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given name does not exist in the list.
+The given name doesn't exist in the list.
 * 3b.
 The user used invalid command format.

     * 3*1.
 TutorPro shows an error message.